nicholasjackson/terraform-digitalocean-k8s/README.md

 # Building a K8s cluster with Terraform and Packer on Digital Ocean

 ## Step 1
-Install HashiCorp Packer and Terraform
+Install HashiCorp Packer and Terraform: https://releases.hashicorp.com

 ## Configure your Digital Ocean API key environment variables